Transport and Equilibrium in Non-Conservative Systems: Introduction

-Here it is remarked that, since the start of this research, there has been a parallel development of some of these ideas by e.g., Mielke and Liero (see \cite{LM} and references therein) in the context of reaction diffusion equations.
-However, for us, the construction of the abstract framework is only the preliminary step: our efforts culminate in tangible results for the system which will be described in Eq.\eqref{GCD}.
-It is also worth noting that while the equation we will study is akin to a reaction diffusion system, the results we have obtained will not apply to these systems which, ultimately, \emph{are} conservative.
+Here it is remarked that, since the start of this research, there has been a parallel development of some of these \b{ideas in \cite{LMS}, \cite{KMV} and \cite{CPSV} (also see \cite{LM} and references therein)} in the context of reaction diffusion equations.
+However, for us, the construction of a \emph{framework} is only the preliminary step: Our efforts culminate in tangible results for the system which will be described in Eq.\eqref{GCD}. \b{Moreover, while our focus here is on a particular equation, the methodologies we develop can certainly be applied to a variety of similar systems.}

+On a more practical note, it is emphasized that while the equation we will study is akin to a reaction diffusion system, the results we have obtained will not apply to \emph{actual} reaction diffusion systems which, ultimately, \emph{are} conservative.
 In particular, unless the overall density is already homogeneous, equilibrium times in reaction diffusion systems will be dominated by diffusive modes which necessitates that the relaxation times scale with the square of the characteristic length of the system.
-However, in the \emph{grand canonical} (hence non--conservative) versions of these reaction diffusion systems it is anticipated that the convergence rates for uniform equilibria will be independent of the volume; similar considerations apply for the types of problems treated in, e.g., \cite{CMV}.
+However, in the \emph{grand canonical} (hence non--conservative) versions of these reaction diffusion systems it is anticipated that the convergence rates for uniform equilibria will be independent of the volume; similar considerations apply for the types of problems treated in e.g., \cite{CMV}.